b13/slimphp-bridge/README.md

 ## Installation

-Use it via `composer req b13/slimphp-bridge` (currently composer-only as some PHP dependencies are needed).
+Install it via `composer req b13/slimphp-bridge` (currently composer-only as some PHP dependencies are needed).

+Activate the extension in the backend of TYPO3.

 ## Configuration